Are you looking for ways to grow your business faster?

 You can schedule a start and end date for the campaign (or leave it to continuously run).

-In Adwords, in particular, you also have the option of rotating ads within a particular ad group.
+In Google Ads, in particular, you also have the option of rotating ads within a particular ad group.
 You need to do this to split test different variations of ads, which I’ll talk about shortly.

 The basic elements of most ads: There are usually up to 4 main parts of the actual ads you place.